-Assistant Professor of Chemistry and Biochemistry, Director of the Quantitative Reasoning Center
+Associate Professor of Chemistry and Biochemistry, Director of the Quantitative Reasoning Center

 Rich Martoglio (Ph.D., University of Wyoming) came to DePauw University in 2002.
 He teaches courses in chemistry, primarily in the areas of analytical and inorganic chemistry.
 Rich also instructs courses that focus on quantitative reasoning and helps oversee DePauw's quantitative reasoning program.
 His research interests include understanding chemical reactions that take place at solid/solution interfaces and more recently, the development of techniques to detect certain neglected tropical diseases.

 Jeanette K. Pope, Ph.
 D.